jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![Danilang's solution to build the hierarchy](assets/advent-2020-3/day16.dl.jpg)

 Most solutions for part 1 were pretty similar.
-So I chose to focus on [Danilang](https://community.alteryx.com/t5/user/viewprofilepage/user-id/34059)'s macro free solution to build the column assignments.
+So I chose to focus on [Danilang](https://community.alteryx.com/t5/user/viewprofilepage/user-id/34059)'s macro-free solution to build the column assignments.
 As with my macro approach, first, the results are filtered down to just the possible ones.
-Next, for each rule a count of the possible matching columns is added (using the summary and join).
+Next, for each rule, a count of the possible matching columns is added (using the summary and join).

-For each row a concatenated string of the possible columns number is created and assigned to a value of the number of possible fields plus 1.
-By joining this to the rule set, it is possible work out which column has not been used and produce the required column mapping.
+For each row, a concatenated string of all the possible column numbers is created and assigned to a value of the number of possible fields plus 1.
+By joining this to the ruleset, it is possible to work out which column has not been used and produce the required column mapping.

 ## [Day 17 - Conway Cubes](https://adventofcode.com/2020/day/17)
 - [Community Discussion](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-17/m-p/681643)